Climate Compensation

 Learn more about CCBS .

-Carbon offsetting is a term for projects that have low or zero emissions and where it is possible to purchase carbon credits in the project.
+Climate compensation is a term for projects that avoid or reduce carbon emissions and where it is possible to purchase carbon credits in the project.
 The purpose of purchasing carbon credits is to reduce (e.g. planting new trees) or avoid (e.g. forest protection) CO2 emissions into the atmosphere.

-GLS Denmark wants to contribute positively to the world and society we are part of.
+At GLS Denmark, we care about our effect on the world around us and the society we are part of.
 In our efforts to achieve zero emissions by 2045, we therefore use carbon offsetting as a supplement to our ongoing efforts to reduce our CO2e emissions.
-When we use carbon offsetting, it does not mean that we are carbon neutral.
-It means that we buy carbon credits in foreign projects that avoid CO2 emissions into the atmosphere.
+When we climate compensate, it does not mean that we are reducing our own carbon footprint.
+It means that we buy carbon credits from foreign projects that avoid CO2 emissions from being emitted into the atmosphere.

 And as an added bonus, we automatically compensate for the delivery of the parcels our customers and recipients send with GLS Denmark (1).